The-Fellowship-of-Code/trog-001/README.md

 # The Riddles of Gollum!
 ## Episode #001 - A whole mess

-Welcome to "Gollum's Riddles".
+Welcome to ***The Riddles of Gollum***, one of the activities that will follow in the *The Fellowship of Code*.
 If you haven't been here before, this is a place where programming problems of different types will be proposed to be solved.

 Without further ado, we leave you with the next problem.